ateamofantsintheirprime/OZF-scrim-detector/README.md

 - Consider how transfers should be handled?
 Are they recorded in the ozf API? if 2 core players are transferred out of a roster mid season, then post-transfer logs would not be detected properly

 - Consider how to calculate start and end dates for seasons.
 What about when seasons overlap?
 Two 6s seasons will never overlap and the same goes for two highlander seasons.
 But you may find a team that is signed up for a 6s season, and a very similar but distinct (3-5 players in common) team that is playing in a simultaneously running 6s cup.

+- Consider how to calculate start and end dates for seasons still in progress.

 - It would be really nice if the dates of each league start and end, along with the date that match scores were submitted, was accessible in the API.